 Whether the waiter or waitress gets any of that service charge is debatable.
 Either way, if you had a positive experience and you want to leave a tip, give the tip directly to the person you want to tip.
 You shouldn’t just leave it on the table.

-You don’t need to tip the street food vendors when getting street food.
+You do not need to tip the street food vendors when getting street food.
 If you really want to leave a tip you will have to tell them or just give them the tip after the transaction.

 The staff working in bars in Vietnam generally depend on the tips.
 Simply if receive a good service, leaving a tip is appreciated.